 On the web, you’ll find Red Savina seeds and plants and many Red Savina hot sauces and powders, among other products.
 The hot sauces are a great way to experience the power of this chili without having to deal with the pepper in raw form.
-And the chili grind will let you layer this heat into nearly any dish you are making.
+And the ground chili will let you layer this heat into nearly any dish you make.

 The Red Savina habanero has a back story that’s made it into a chilihead legend, and it has the heat to back it all up.
 If you’re thinking about moving into the realm of super-hot peppers, take a stop off at this chili first.
 It’s at the lower end of the scorching hot area of the pepper scale, so it’ll help prepare you for the ghost, scorpion, and reaper peppers that lay beyond.